qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeneral.rst

 ``Unjoinable features from first layer`` [vector: any] |34|
   Optional

-  Vector layer of only the non matching features resulting from the geometric predicate.
+  Vector layer of only the input features that do not spatially match any join feature.

 .. _qgisjoinbylocationsummary: